addyosmani/backbone-fundamentals/README.md

 * ####Advanced
 * Modular JavaScript
-* Require.js, AMD & Backbone
+* Organizing modules with Require.js and AMD
-* External templates
+* Keeping your templates external
+* Compiling your app with r.js (to be started)
 * Backbone & jQuery Mobile

 * ####Practical